-Remove your ti plant from the container and loosen the roots.
+Remove your ti plant from its original container and loosen its roots.
 Dig a hole twice the diameter of the plant's container and 3 inches deeper.
 Add 3 inches of compost to the bottom of the hole.

-Fertilize with a slow-release shrub and tree fertilizer containing minor elements twice a year, in early spring and late summer.
+Fertilize with a slow-release fertilizer containing minor elements twice a year, in early spring and late summer.

-Check regularly for pests such as spider mites, scales or mealybugs, and treat by spraying the upper and lower leaf surfaces with insecticidal soap according to label directions.
-Check for signs of leaf spot and blight diseases, and treat with a natural fungicide, such as liquid copper or neem oil, according to label directions.
-Spray plants only in the early morning or evening hours, when it's cooler, to avoid burning the leaves.
+Check regularly for pests, such as spider mites and mealybugs, and treat by spraying the upper and lower leaf surfaces with insecticidal soap, according to label directions.
+Check for signs of fungal diseases, like leaf spot and blight, and treat with a natural fungicide, such as liquid copper or neem oil, according to label directions.
+Spray plants only in the early morning or evening hours when it's cooler to avoid burning the leaves.

 Protect your ti plant from freezing temperatures by covering it with a blanket tied around the base of the plant.
 Do not cut back cold-damaged limbs until new growth comes out in the spring.

-Plant your Red Sister ti plant in well-draining potting soil in a sturdy plastic container at least 2 inches wider than its current container.
+Plant your Red Sister ti plant in fast-draining potting mix in a sturdy plastic container with drainage holes.
+Look for a container that's at least 2 inches wider than your plant's nursery pot.
 Place the plant in a brightly lit eastern- or southern-facing window.

-Mix all-purpose timed-release fertilizer pellets into the top inch of the soil at the rate of 1 teaspoon per gallon of pot size.
-Water the plant thoroughly after planting, and when the top 2 inches of soil are dry.
+Mix all-purpose slow-release fertilizer pellets into the top inch of the potting mix at the rate of 1 teaspoon per gallon of pot size.
+Water the plant thoroughly after planting and when the top 2 inches of the potting mix feel dry.

-Place your ti plant in semi-shade outdoors in the summer if desired.
+Place your Red Sister ti plant in semishade outdoors in the summer if desired.
 Protect it from freezing temperatures by bringing it indoors.